 DiPalo scored 10 points in the second half to close with 25, and while he and Champlin scored the lion’s share of the points, it was a team effort as the Blue Devils pulled away.

 Anthony Lombardo held the Edgemont star to two second-half points, which was critical to the victory.
 Edgemont scored only nine points in the second half.

 “Lombardo is the heart and soul of the team,” said Virgadamo.
 “He is our lock-down guy, a working mechanism of our machine.
 He gives everything he has, battling against the opponent’s best player every game.”

 Haldane is poised to ride its strong guard play into the Section 1 playoffs.
 It hopes to return to Glens Falls, which the team reached the Class D championship in 2015 and 2016.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.